rcrowther/django-img/README.md

 No!
 Python has been cautous about this kind of programming, and Django's solutions are a workround.
 Try stacking models of any kind and, unless you know the code line by line,  the classes will create unusable migrations.
 For stability and maintainability, create models directly from the abstract bases.

-### Things to consider when subcalssing models
+### Things to consider when subclassing models
-#### Auto delete
+#### Auto delete of files
-See
+May be a good idea to set up your deletion policy from the start.
+See [Auto Delete](#auto-delete)

 #### Add Meta information
-You may want to configure a Meta.
+You may want to configure a Meta class.
 If you added titles or slugs, for example, you may be interested in making them into unique constrained groups, or adding indexes,

     class NewssArticleImage(AbstractImage):
         upload_dir='news_originals'